-You're probably pretty stuck in your everyday routines, whether that's stopping at your coffeeshop for your morning brew or getting up to refill your water bottle every hour on the hour.
-(Hydration plus stretching!)
+You're probably pretty stuck in your everyday routines, whether that's making your morning coffee or getting up to grab another water bottle every hour on the hour.
 While no habit is "bad" in and of itself, some have more environmental impact than others, and there are likely some things you use every day that are bad for the environment.
 But just as these things exist, there are also eco-friendly swaps that you can make with little effort.

 While it can feel overwhelming to change long-standing habits, it's pretty doable when you know how to make efficient swaps.
 And when each of us aims to reduce our environmental impact, big changes can happen — not in the least because you send the message to corporations that you care about the environment.